dojo/dojo.io/site/source/tutorials/1040_dojo1_dijits/index.md

 ## Working with Dijits

-To integrate Dijits within into a Dojo 2 application, they need to _wrapped_ for management by the Dojo 2 widgeting system.
+To integrate Dijits within a Dojo 2 application, they need to _wrapped_ for management by the Dojo 2 widgeting system.
 As discussed in previous steps, the `DijitWrapper` function will _convert_ a Dojo 1 Dijit constructor function into something that behaves like a Dojo 2 widget class.
 When used with the Dojo 1 typings, you will also get code intellisense when configuring your Dijits.

 The `DijitWrapper` function accepts two arguments.
 The first is the Dojo 1 `declare` class.
 The second is an optional string, which represents the tag name that should be used when the Dojo 2 widgeting system needs to create a _DOM stub_ to attach the Dijit instance to.
 It defaults to `div` if not supplied.